WordPress/Learn/.github/ISSUE_TEMPLATE/02-content-development-faculty.md

 ---
-name: Content Development (for Training Team Faculty)
+name: Content Development
-about: To be used by Faculty members when creating content for learn.wordpress.org
+about: To be used by Training Team members when creating content for learn.wordpress.org
 title: "CONTENT_TYPE: CONTENT_TITLE"
 labels: Awaiting Triage, [Content] Faculty Author
 ---